RabiaShaik/Concurrency/README.md

 1. The files are stored in folders called java-concurrency in the project path and files and files2 folder
 2. All are text files that are stored.

+**Exceptions**

+1. File not found Exception is handled
+2. IO exception is handled

 **How to run the Project and test**

 1. Launch the project in your IDE and right click on the Runnable Example class inside src folder and click on Run